jovami/isep-lapr4/docs/us_2001/grammar_manual.md

                 SOLUTION 1: 1 [1.5]
                 FROM_GROUP: "verbs"
             }

+            FEEDBACK {
+                CORRECT_ANSWER: "You are right!"
+                WRONG_ANSWER: "You are wrong!"
             }
+        }

         TRUE_FALSE {
             DESCRIPTION: "Water boils at 100 degrees Celsius."
             SOLUTION 1: true [1.0]

+            FEEDBACK {
+                CORRECT_ANSWER: "You are right!"
+                WRONG_ANSWER: "You are wrong!"
+            }
         }
     }
 }